Consent and boundaries in bodywork. You are in control here.

 - They make sessions about them, not you

-Your Rights as a Client
+Your rights as a client.

-- Understand what's happening before it happens
+- Understand what is happening before it happens

 - Say no to any technique, area, or approach